top of page

 HOW DO I JOIN?

-Fill out the Google Form (link on our website, Linktree, FB & IG) by Sunday, February 5th at 12pm (at the latest!).
-We'll add you to the team's Private Facebook Group where all our communication takes place.
+We have two seasons each year.
+The spring season usually starts in February or March.
+The Fall season usually starts in September.
+A month before the season starts, there will be a Google Form available to register.
+You'll get calendar invites for practices after submission.
+Then, we'll add you to the team's Private Facebook Group where all our communication takes place.
 You'll get all the information you need to be ready for our first practice beforehand.
 You do not have to pay the team fee before showing up.
 Each member makes payment arrangements according to what works best for them once the season starts.

 bottom of page